minhtran83/osgi-bootstrap/readme.md

 Best Practices:
  - Avoid start order dependencies
  - Use Import-Package rather than Require-Bundle (http://www.ibm.com/developerworks/websphere/techjournal/1007_charters/1007_charters.html#sec8)
- - Semantic Versioning (i.e, [1.1.2,2.0) )
+ - Use Semantic Versioning (i.e, [1.1.2,2.0) )
- - Version all the bundles, but especially version the exported packages
+ - Version all the bundles
+ - Always export packages with a version
  - gradle version == bundle version == export packages versions
- - generally, export all packages except impl.* and internal.*
+ - Export all packages except impl.* and internal.*
- - Separate API from Implementation
+ - Separate API and Implementation Bundles
  - Fail quickly
  - Also use Executor service for long/slow operations performed as a callback
  - pass a ClassLoader that the framework should use when it performs its lookup by name
+ - optional imports (resolution:="optional") can affect start order and cause side-effects

 Challenges: